The Hidden Limitations of Low Code and No Code Integration Platforms

 Example of embedded iPaaS workflow builder

 These predefined actions mostly facilitate what are called CRUD operations (create, read, update, delete), which, at a high level, define how data will be interacted with, organized, and maintained for an integration.
+The API connectors created by the low-code iPaaS vendor put a layer of restrictions on top of the API that limit how another tool can interact with that API based on what the low-code tool can support.
+We’ll dive into this deeper in our first limitation.

 Limitation #1: Limited Flexibility with API Interactions

 Traditional embedded iPaaS solutions simplify API interactions by standardizing data and presenting it in visual blocks.
 However, this approach limits SaaS companies to a predefined set of functionalities, hindering their ability to customize integrations to meet unique needs.
+Real customer workflows rarely map cleanly onto simple trigger–action recipes.
+They require branching logic, conditional behavior, retries, backfilling, and careful handling of edge cases.

 Relying on the low-code or no-code tool's ability to quickly meet new functionality requirements becomes a bottleneck, hindering innovation.